Professional Learning Opportunities

 Aims and Outcomes: Increase awareness of The Food Hygiene Regulations (Scotland) 2006.
 Identify the responsibilities of those involved in the management of food handling.
 Provide participants with the tools to uphold Food Safety Management procedures.
 Guide participants in the safe process of food activity in the classroom/nursery.

-Presenter: Rachel Rennie - Perth and Kinross Council
+Presenter: Rachel Rennie and Christy Stevenson - Perth and Kinross Council

 Book here: